 The objectives of the project are to strengthen and improve undergraduate instruction in international studies and foreign languages at both institutions.
-Grant funds will be used to revise and update curricula, develop faculty expertise and add language instruction at both institutions.
-Some funds will support student study abroad in East Asia.
-The MSU Billings UISFL project will greatly enhance faculty expertise in international studies and East Asia in Montana and Wyoming.
-25 faculty will receive funds to revise curricula and to travel to East Asian partner universities.
+Grant funds are being used to revise and update curricula, develop faculty expertise and add language instruction at both institutions.
+Some funds support student study abroad in East Asia.
+The MSU Billings UISFL project is greatly enhancing faculty expertise in international studies, with an emphasis on East Asia, in Montana and Wyoming.
+Over the course of the grant period, faculty will be receiving funds to revise curricula and to travel to partner universities.
 Over 6,000 undergraduate students in a largely under-represented area will have full access to the activities and outcomes of the project (Global Studies Certificate, International Studies Minor –East Asia Track, Study Abroad, language instruction), thereby increasing their career prospects, especially in relation to service in areas of national need.

-MSUB and NWC will use grant funds to increase opportunities for undergraduate students to grow their global skills by: 1) accessing a new interdisciplinary Global Skills Certificate Program and International Studies Minor, focusing on East Asian studies and 2) increasing faculty expertise in Global Skills learning outcomes and East Asian studies in service of these programs.
-There are 7 main objectives of this project: 1) increase faculty expertise in global studies and East Asia; 2) create new and revise existing MSUB and NWC courses with focus on global studies and East Asia; 3) develop and implement an interdisciplinary Global Studies Certificate Program; 4) increase participation in Study Abroad Programs in Korea, Japan, and China; 5) develop language programs in less commonly taught languages (Chinese, Japanese, Korean); 6) develop a bi-annual Global Studies Seminar; and 7) form a Global Studies Advisory Committee.
+MSUB and NWC are using grant funds to increase opportunities for undergraduate students to grow their global skills by: 1) accessing a new interdisciplinary Global Skills Certificate Program and International Studies Minor, focusing on East Asian studies and 2) increasing faculty expertise in Global Skills learning outcomes and East Asian studies in service of these programs.
+There are seven main objectives of this project: 1) increase faculty expertise in global studies, with priority given to East Asia; 2) create new and revise existing MSUB and NWC courses with focus on global studies; 3) develop and implement an interdisciplinary Global Studies Certificate Program; 4) increase participation in Study Abroad Programs in Korea, Japan, and China; 5) develop language programs in less commonly taught languages (Chinese, Japanese, Korean); 6) develop a bi-annual Global Studies Seminar; and 7) form a Global Studies Advisory Committee.

 Student Scholarship Highlights

-We are pleased to announce that one MSUB student who received a UISFL Scholarship is currently studying Korean language and cultural studies at Hallym University in South Korea.
+MSUB was proud to award four UISFL Student Scholarships to MSUB students.
+One MSUB student who received a UISFL Scholarship is continuing her second semester abroad at Hallym University where she is studying Korean language and cultural studies.
 The three MSUB student scholar recipients slated to go to Japan are eagerly waiting for the border to reopen and are in the meantime studying Japanese language virtually through MSUB's partner university - Prefectual University of Kumamoto (PUK).
 Two of the students are also undergoing a full virtual Study Abroad with PUK.

 Faculty Grant Highlights